percyashu/heroku-product-api/README.md

 # Heroku-product-api

 # Description
-Api to implement same functions of the ProductCatalog application.
+Api to implement same functions of the ProductCatalog application using and embedded H2 database.

 # Run Online
 It is deployed on heroku and it swagger ui is accessed through the following url online using https://product-api-gg-c.herokuapp.com/swagger-ui.html